XHunter74/Task-Executor/README.md

 TaskExecutor is a .NET 8.0 library that provides a concurrency-controlled task execution framework.
 It allows you to enqueue tasks and execute them with a specified level of concurrency.

+**This library implements the [Active Object](https://en.wikipedia.org/wiki/Active_object) design pattern**, which decouples method execution from method invocation to enhance concurrency and simplify synchronized access to shared resources.

 ## Features

 - **Limited Concurrent Tasks**: Restrict the number of tasks running simultaneously.